Here are some handy tips on keeping your Copper Lane jewellery looking fresh.

 Brass is an alloy of copper and zinc and will naturally tarnish when exposed to oxygen.
 Tarnishing is actually a protective layer for the brass.
 Keeping it shiny is easy.

-Polish using a jewellery polishing cloth.
+Polish by using a jewellery polishing cloth.
 Brass cleaner can be used but sparingly.
-Apply a very small amount to a jewellery or microfibre cloth and clean gently.
+Apply a very small amount (less then a pea size) to a jewellery or microfibre cloth and clean gently.
+Apply only to the brass piece.
+Do not apply brass cleaner to polymer clay.

 To avoid tarnishing store in a dry space away from direct sunlight and air vent.
 Its best to keep in a jewellery box with a lid.